sammcj/smcleod/content/posts/2023-11-14-mba-washing/index.md

 ![MBA Washing: Process and Impact](mbaw-flow-1.png)

-{{< admonition note >}}
-This flowchart outlines how a concept, when interpreted through an MBA perspective, can lead to a theoretical emphasis, enterprise bias, and misinterpretation of concepts.
+> This flowchart outlines how a concept, when interpreted through an MBA perspective, can lead to a theoretical emphasis, enterprise bias, and misinterpretation of concepts.
 These factors collectively impact industry practices, leading to the dilution of agile practices, misalignment with industry trends, and communication barriers.
 These outcomes can further result in reduced efficiency and innovation, a gap between theory and practice, and conflicts in team dynamics, ultimately altering industry practices.
-{{< /admonition >}}

 ---